The University of Colorado Denver

 require U.S. citizenship, students with a status of ASSET will be considered

-of citizenship, please complete the CU Denver Alternate Aid Form to allow us to
+scholarships are need-based.
+If you do not qualify for federal student aid because of citizenship status, please complete the CU Denver Alternate Aid Form instead of the Free Application for Federal Student Aid (FAFSA) to allow us to

 determine your need.
 To complete the form, visit www.ucdenver.edu/aaform.